Shiloh Church (Newport, Rhode Island)

-Shiloh Baptist Church (also known as Trinity School House) is a historic former school building and former African American Baptist church in Newport, Rhode Island.
+Shiloh Baptist Church (also known as Trinity School House) is a historic former school building and former African American Baptist church in Newport, Rhode Island, United States.

 History

 School house

 In February 1799, the wardens and vestry of Trinity Church voted to build a school house.
 The funds were provided by a bequest by Nathaniel Kay.
 The resulting rectangular Georgian structure was 40 feet long and 25 feet wide.
 It was said that "many of the leading citizens of Newport attended school in this house."
 The school continued operation until 1867 when the building was purchased by the Shiloh Baptist congregation.

 Shiloh Baptist Church

 The Shiloh Church was an African American Baptist congregation founded on May 10, 1864, by Edmund Kelly in a house at 73 Levin Street owned by Esther Brinley.
 William James Barnett was installed as the first pastor, followed shortly by Theodore Valentine.
 The congregation met for five years in the Seventh Day Baptist Church, on Barney Street near Spring Street, but desired their own permanent location.

 In 1868 the members of Shiloh Church purchased the school building on the corner of School and Mary streets from the Trinity Church corporation, at a cost of $2,000."
 The congregation moved into their new home on February 24, 1869, to a dedicatory sermon preached by Rev. Samuel Adlam.
 The cost of the church was raised from members over the next fourteen months.